East Riding College: Archers and Elwell's restaurants

 The Elwell's restaurant at the Beverley site features a fully licensed dining room, served from a professional kitchen.
 The Bridlington site also has a fully licensed restaurant, known as Archers, which has a 40-seat dining room.
 Both restaurants are run by learners.

 Inspire Hair and Beauty

 Students work in a supervised environment to learn the necessary skills to become a hair stylist or beauty therapist.
 The service is offered at both the Beverley and Bridlington sites.

 New Horizons Travel Agency

-The New Horizons Travel Agency at the Beverley site provides a range of holidays, short breaks and events, such as concerts.
+The New Horizons Travel Agency at the Beverley site provided a range of holidays, short breaks and events, such as concerts.
+This has now closed permanently.

 Energize Fitness Suite

 Located at the Bridlington site, the gym hosts a range of rowing machines, bikes and weights.

 Courses

 The college range of courses include A-Levels, BTECs, apprenticeships and Access courses.
 It also offers a provision of higher education level courses in conjunction with the University of Hull and the University of Huddersfield.
 In June 2011, the college launched a condensed construction course in order to fast track people to the standard expected on building sites.
 In September 2014, the Skills Funding Agency awarded a £220,000 grant to the college to purchase new engineering equipment, including new lathes, milling machines and a machining centre.
 In 2013, it was reported that there were 1,600 full-time students at the college and a further 8,000 studying part-time.
 90 per cent of students were on further education courses, with there being around 500 members of staff.

 A February 2016 Ofsted inspection report rated the college's overall effectiveness as 'good'.
 In June 2017, the college was awarded a bronze rating by the Teaching Excellence Framework (TEF) according to their standard of undergraduate teaching.
 In 2017, every student at East Riding College passed their A-Levels, resulting in a 100 per cent pass rate for two years in a row.